rizlfauzy/Ragnell-Web/README.md

 - 👀 I’m interested in develop javascript web
 - 🌱 I’m currently learning NodeJS
 - 💞️ I’m looking to collaborate on somebody who know me
 - 📫 How to reach me ?
-You can reach me on my Instagram @rizlfauzy78
+You can reach me on my Instagram @rizlfauzy

 <!---
 Ragnell-Web/Ragnell-Web is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.